-After finally moving to a state that has four seasons, our family absolutely loves Spring time!
+After finally moving to a state that had four seasons, our family discovered that we absolutely love Spring time!
 The sky brightens, the sun warms the air, green buds appear on seemingly lifeless, grey branches.
-Canadian geese announce their arrival to our pond early in the morning; and flowers begin to bloom, hinting of life and the burst of color to come.
+Canadian geese announce their arrival to our pond early in the morning and flowers begin to bloom, hinting of life and the burst of color to come.
 Our empty vegetable garden seems to beg for new seeds—new life.
 Yes, we love almost everything about Spring time!

 I dabbled some in homeopathic remedies and they did seem to help a bit.
 And an end to his chronic traveling made a big difference too.
 But the most dramatic results came from our use of essential oils.

 My youngest son, William, used to suffer from allergies every Spring and Fall.
 One morning he woke up with his face so congested that his eyes were swollen shut.
 Alarmed, I took him straight to the doctor.
 The doctor just shook his head and said, “Yeah, it’s tough living with allergies; just give him a Claritan.”
 An adult Claritan???